daniel-ob/baskets/README.md

 ### Other

 - **Soft-delete** has been implemented for *Producers* and *Products*.
 When deleting them, by default, they are just deactivated.
-They won't be anymore shown on User or Admin interfaces but we keep them on database.
+They won't be anymore shown on User or Admin interfaces but they are kept on database.
-- **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
+- **Mobile-responsiveness**: This has been achieved using Bootstrap framework for user interface.
 Moreover, Django admin interface is also mobile responsive.
 - **API**: User orders can be managed using an API.
 See [API reference](#api-ref) for further details.
 - **UI Translation**: *Translation strings* have been used for all UI text to facilitate translation.
 See [UI Language](#language) for further details.

 ## Dependencies <a name="dependencies"></a>